Reopening the B3004 during school exams.

 We understand the works are frustrating and apologise for the inconvenience that these are causing.

-All revised dates are subject to Hampshire County Council Agreeing to these Proposals.
+All dates are subject to change and Hampshire County Council agreeing to these works.

 For the rest of the programme, see our interactive map below.